 Vegan Oil-Free Corn Zucchini Fritters

-- 2 small zucchinis, shredded (274 g, the weight before ringing out excess water, you will need 2 1/2 cups loosely filled of the shredded zucchini)
+- 2 small zucchinis, shredded (274g is the weight BEFORE ringing out excess water, you will need 2 1/2 cups loosely filled of the shredded zucchini)

 - 2/3 cup (90g) corn